WDCZ

-WDCZ is an American radio station in Buffalo, New York broadcasting at 970 kHz.
+WDCZ (970 AM) is an American radio station in Buffalo, New York.

 WDCZ has not originated any programming of its own since 2012.
 The station operated as a commercial station from its launch in 1924 until 1975, then operated as a public radio station from 1975 to 2012.
 In its later years, much of its programming was duplicating that of competing FM station WBFO, which eventually prompted the two stations to merge operations (using WBFO's frequency) in 2012.
 After several months of simulcasting WBFO, the 970 facility was sold off to the owners of religious-formatted WDCX-FM, who in turn switched 970 to a simulcast of WDCX, a status it has held ever since.